-One goal of follow-up care is to check for a recurrence.
-A tumor recurs because small areas of tumor cells may remain undetected in the body.
+One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
+A tumor recurs because small areas of tumor cells may remain undetected in the body or may survive the initial tumor treatment.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
-Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and grade of tumor originally diagnosed and the types of treatment given.
+Your doctor will ask specific questions about your health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type and grade of tumor first diagnosed and the types of treatment given.

 Managing long-term and late side effects

-Most people expect to experience side effects when receiving treatment.
+Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

-Talk with your doctor about your risk of developing such side effects based on the type of tumor, your individual treatment plan, and your overall health.
-If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
+Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
+If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
-Be sure to ask about any concerns you have about your future physical or emotional health.
-ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a survivorship care plan once treatment is completed.
+Be sure to discuss any concerns you have about your future physical or emotional health.
+The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the treatment you received and develop a survivorship care plan when treatment is completed.